 Motor Control

-DC motors can run at variable speeds by adjusting the voltage applied to the terminals or by using pulse width modulation (PWM).
+DC motors operate over a range of speeds by adjusting the voltage applied to the terminals, or by pulse-width modulation (PWM).

-AC motors running at fixed speeds are usually powered directly from the grid or through a motor soft starter; AC motors running at variable speeds are powered by a variety of power inverters, variable frequency drives or electronic commutator technologies.
+AC motors operating over fixed speed are normally driven directly from the grid or through a motor soft starter; AC motors operating over a range of speeds are driven by a variety of power inverters, variable frequency drives, or electronic commutator technologies.

 The term electronically commutated is commonly associated with self-commutated brushless DC motors and switched reluctance motor applications.